-Doris H. Phelps, Research Associate in Obstetrics and Gynecology
+EDWIN L. WILLIAMS, Assistant in Obstetrics and Gynecology

-- 1. OBSTRTRICS.-A series of lectures and discussions covering the field of the physiology and mechanism of normal obstetrics is given in the third trimester of the second year.
-Labor is demonstrated to the class in the Delivery Rooms of the Hospital and by the use of moving pictures.
-Two hours a week during the third trimester of the second year.
-Dr. G. Sydney McClellan and Staff. - 2.
-OBSTETRICS.-A series of lectures and discussions on the mechanism and treatment of abnormal labor as well as the pathology of pregnancy is given during the third year.
+1. OBSTETRICS.-A series of lectures and discussions covering the field of the physiology and mechanism of normal obstetrics is given in the third trimester of the second year.
+Labor is demonstrated to

+- 2. OBSTETRICS.-A series of lectures and discussions on the mechanism and treatment of abnormal labor as well as the pathology of pregnancy is given during the third year.
 In the general plan of instruction, the lectures on obstetrics are completed during the third year.
 Two hours a week during first trimester, and one hour a week during the second trimester.
-Dr. G. Sydney McClellan and Staff. - 3.
+Dr. Lucius Burch and Staff. - 3.
 CLINICAL OBSTETRICS.-During one-half of a trimester a small group of students study the patients in the obstetrical wards and outpatient service.
 They work in the prenatal clinic, practice pelvimetry and are given exercises with the obstetrical manikin.